MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-slicer-filter-date-range.md

 * Data models in **Power BI** don't include time zone info.
 The models can store times, but there's no indication of the time zone they're in.

 * The slicer and filter are always based on the time in UTC.
 If you set up a filter in a report and send it to a colleague in a different time zone, you'll both see the same data.
-Unless you are in the UTC time zone, you **must** account for the time offset that you ill experience.
-So will your colleague.
+Unless you are in the UTC time zone, you and your colleague must account for the time offset you’ll experience.

 * You can convert data captured in a local time zone to UTC using the **Query Editor**.